Conor Daly

-Conor J. Daly (born December 15, 1991) is an American professional racing driver who competes in the NTT IndyCar Series, driving the No. 20 Chevrolet for Ed Carpenter Racing, and part-time in the NASCAR Cup Series, driving the No. 50 Chevrolet Camaro ZL1 for The Money Team Racing.
-He has also raced in the GP2 Series, Road to Indy, NASCAR Truck Series, and the NASCAR Xfinity Series in the past.
+Conor James Daly (born December 15, 1991) is an American-Irish professional racing driver.
+He competes in the IndyCar Series driving the No. 76 Chevrolet for Juncos Hollinger Racing.
+He also competes occasionally in the NASCAR Cup Series and Xfinity Series and has also raced in the GP2 Series, ARCA Menards Series,Nitrocross and Road to Indy.

-Racing career
+Early racing career

 Karting

-At the age of 10, he began competing in karting, and, in 2006, he won the World Karting Association Grand Nationals.
-He progressed to car racing in 2007 and began racing cars full-time in 2008 in the Skip Barber National Championship, winning first place with 5 wins in 14 races, and Formula Ford.
+At the age of ten, he began competing in karting, and in 2006, he won the World Karting Association Grand Nationals.
+He progressed to car racing in 2007 and began racing cars full-time in 2008 in the Skip Barber National Championship, winning first place with five wins in fourteen races, and Formula Ford.

 On October 10, 2010, Daly finished runner-up at the RoboPong 200 all-star kart event at the New Castle Motorsports Park with teammate Graham Rahal.
-He finished runner-up to a team driven by Jay Howard and Bill McLaughlin Jr. The 2010 Izod IndyCar Series runner-up Will Power and ALMS driver Simon Pagenaud were 4th.
+He finished runner-up to a team driven by Jay Howard and Bill McLaughlin Jr. The 2010 Izod IndyCar Series runner-up Will Power and ALMS driver Simon Pagenaud were fourth.

 Star Mazda Championship

 In 2009, he competed in the Star Mazda Championship for Andersen Racing and finished third in points with a win at New Jersey Motorsports Park.
-He returned to the series in 2010, driving for Juncos Racing.
+He returned to the series in 2010, driving for Juncos Hollinger Racing.
 He became series champion after finishing in the top four positions in each of the twelve races, prior to clinching the title at Mosport International Raceway on August 28, 2010.
-He also set a series record of 9 poles and 7 wins en route to his championship.
+He also set a series record of nine poles and seven wins en route to his championship.